micro-manager/pycro-manager/docs/source/img_processors.rst

 Performance
 ------------

-The performance of image processors is dependent on the backend used (see :ref:`headless_mode`).
+The performance of image processors is dependent on the backend used (see :ref:`backends`).
 When running micro-manager with the Java backend (either by opening the Micro-Manager application or launching Java backend headless mode), images are acquired in a separate Java process and must be passed to the Python process for processing.
 This transfer is limited to ~100 MB/s.

 If speeds faster than this are required, consider using the :ref:`image_saved_callbacks` feature, which allows images to be saved to disk in Java code (which is can be much faster) and then read off the disk in Python.
 This can be significantly faster than using image processors.

 Alternatively, if the Micro-Manager application is not required, consider using the python backend, in which images are acquired and processed in the same Python process, avoiding the Java-Python transport layer entirely.

+: note:

+    Users of the python backend may also be interested in `ExEngine <https://exengine.readthedocs.io/en/latest/>`_, a newer project which provides a more flexible and powerful module for doing the same things as pycro-manager does, and more.